General ESG Approach

 The impact of identified risks are assessed during the underwriting stage.
 Based on input from external consultants where required, sensitivity analysis will be undertaken to assess the financial impact of the risks.
 In the case of real estate, this may be reducing rents due to poor ESG performance or reduced liquidity and value on exit.

-Climate risk analysis is completed using the MSCI climate risk analysis tool, which provides an overview of risks and value impact for each asset acquired or held by one of our mandates.
+Historically, Climate risk analysis were assessed using the MSCI climate risk analysis tool, which provides an overview of risks and value impact for each asset acquired or held by one of our mandates.
+Going forward, climate risks are assessed using Moody’s Climate on Demand.

 The assessment of ESG risks forms part of the annual business planning process and is reviewed at both asset and fund level.
 This should cover the change of local regulation and any operating or capital expenditures required at asset level to meet new standards or mitigate potential risks.